 Soldering - selective

-    Soldering - other (vapor phase, hot bar, laser, etc.)
+Soldering - alternative (vapor phase, hot bar, laser, etc.)

 Soldering - hand tools

 Test and inspection - AOI

 Test and inspection - ICT

 The Process Innovation category recognizes engineering work done at the assembly (OEM or EMS) level.

 What qualifies?
 An innovation that represents an enhancement to existing equipment or process capabilities.
 It could be something as simple as making workers pass an ESD check before entering the factory.
 (This is now commonplace, but when introduced it was an elegant solution for cutting down on ESD issues.)